dojo/docs/developer/design/loader.rst

 build system.

 Since the loader cannot rely on a module system to bootstrap itself and therefore cannot conditionally include modules, many of its features are has-bracketed.
-Consquently, the loader must define the has.js API.
+Consequently, the loader must define the has.js API.
 The definition included with the loader is 100% compatible with the API published by the has.js project, but includes a couple of additional features.
 It is so trivial, here it is in its entirety: